 Singapore's anti-drug laws on Cannabis

-Singapore enforces strict zero‑tolerance cannabis laws under the Misuse of Drugs Act, classifying it as a Class A drug - with penalties including up to 10 years' imprisonment or a S$20,000 fine for possession/consumption, and the death penalty for trafficking over specified thresholds.
+Singapore enforces strict zero tolerance cannabis laws under the Misuse of Drugs Act, classifying it as a Class A drug - with penalties including up to 10 years' imprisonment with a maximum fine of S$20,000 for consumption, and the death penalty for trafficking, import or export over specified thresholds.

 Singapore’s comprehensive approach to tackling both drug supply and demand has allowed us to remain relatively drug-free.
 Our drug control policies are also underpinned by evidence and research.